 Type 316 marine-grade stainless steel has a great reputation and solid track record for holding up well, even under harsh conditions.
 However, nothing lasts forever, and even the most corrosion-resistant materials will rust if not properly treated and maintained.
 To keep your stainless cable railing looking (and working) great for years to come, follow the steps outlined below.

-Step 1: Clean Your Railing
+Step 1: Clean Your stainless steel Railing

 What if my existing railing or hardware is showing signs of rust?

 If your stainless steel hardware is showing signs of rust, corrosion, or patina, we recommend using Boeshield Rust Free as a first step.
 Follow the manufacturer's instructions for applying and using Rust Free safely.
 It is essential to clean away all surface-level rust before treating your hardware.

 Warning: Avoid using all-purpose cleaners, chlorine bleach, and abrasive cleaners which can cause damage.

 Step 2: Protect Your Aluminum or Stainless Steel Components

 Apply Boeshield T-9 Rust & Corrosion Protection Waterproof Lubricant or your choice of stainless steel cleaner to all components of your cable railing in order to prevent rust and corrosion.
 Treat the tensioner set screw channel to prevent it from gumming up, and to ensure smooth tensioning over time.

 How should I treat stainless steel hardware in metal posts?

 The T-9 aerosol spray is ideal for direct application on a metal railing.
 For a light protective coat, wipe off excess.
 If your metal railing has wood components, spray lubricant onto a soft cloth or sponge before applying to avoid contact with the wood.

 How should I treat stainless steel hardware in wood posts?